Behind every great copy lie the three Cs of content: clear, concise, and compelling.

 Effective content writing will convince an audience to perform the action your business is looking for.
 It requires you to cover a lot of ground quickly.

 You need to introduce your product or brand and a call to action, all while finding a way to hook your audience.
 Due to limited space, content writing needs to go beyond a Shakespearian knack for words.
 There’s a science to persuading a reader to convert to a customer.

-Sales pages, ads, direct mail, landing pages and infomercials are some of the mediums that fall into the category of content writing.
+Sales pages, ads, direct mail, landing pages, and infomercials are some of the mediums that fall into the content writing category.
 Generally speaking, if you need to quickly and efficiently persuade an audience to complete an action, content writing is the way to go.

 Your business can hire a content marketing agency to churn out a solid piece of content.
 But without a compelling headline, you’re not giving your audience a reason to click on your piece.
-That’s where a content writing firm comes in.
+That’s where solid content writing comes in.

-On the flip side, if your content just reads like an advertisement, it will not be enjoyable for your audience.
-Bring in a content marketing service to produce valuable and digestible content.
+On the flip side, if your content reads like an advertisement, it will not be enjoyable for your audience.
+Bring in content marketing to produce valuable and digestible content.